 Other screenings relevant to men’s health include testicular cancer, skin cancer, high blood pressure, and high cholesterol.

 Even for men who are willing to take care of their physical health proactively, they may be much less willing to talk about their mental health and get the appropriate treatment for that.
 Mental health has a big impact on physical health and quality of life.

 You can speak with your primary care doctor not just about physical issues you’re experiencing but symptoms such as anxiety and depression, and they can point you in the direction of resources for that as well.

-Anytime you’re experiencing out of the ordinary for you, speak up to a healthcare professional.
+Anytime you’re experiencing out of the ordinary for you, speak up to a healthcare professional or you can opt for online therapy from the professionals as well.
 This could include physical symptoms, changes in mood, changes in sleep habits, or anything that you feel isn’t right for you.